quartz-labs/docs/docs/Legal/terms-and-conditions.md

 ## Privacy Policy

-The use of this website's forms involves the processing of personal data.
+The use Quartz services involves the processing of personal data.
 To see how we handle your data, please view our [privacy policy](./privacy-policy).

 ## Third Party Integrations